 I feed them a mixture of insects; each having its own set of positive attributes and drawbacks.
 I believe it’s important to feed my leopard geckos as much of a varied diet as I can provide.

-Currently my regular feeders are: mealworms, dubia roaches, phoenix worms (aka calci worms), silkworms, and the occasional waxworm.
-My leos haven’t had crickets or locusts since they were very young – I find them too much of a hassle considering the nutritional content isn’t that great anyway.
-Also they’re noisy, smelly, they stress out my geckos who are usually too lazy to catch them… the list goes on.
+Currently my regular feeders are: mealworms, dubia roaches, phoenix worms (aka calci worms), silkworms, locusts, and the occasional waxworm.
+My leos haven’t had crickets since they were very young – I find them too much of a hassle considering the nutritional content isn’t that great anyway.
+Also they’re noisy, smelly, and they stress out my geckos who are usually too lazy to catch them… the list goes on.
 But this is just a personal preference.

 Q. Which is your favourite feeder insect?